Book Review: Mrs. Funnybones Author: Twinkle Khanna Genre: Non-fiction (Humor)

 “Life is full of contradictions.
 We crave security and independence in equal measures.”

-She speaks about her family members in the book.
+She speaks about her family members.
 The characteristic she portrays through her writing is so apt that you instantly start thinking about your own family member with similar traits.
 Apparently, she has the ability to bring humor in almost any situation.
 From Man of the house to the eccentric mother, from Parsi electrician to two fairly strange children, this book is hell bent to hook you up and give you a smile throughout.
-The book is full of interesting anecdotes and speckled with self-deprecating humor and witty innuendos.
+It is full of interesting anecdotes and speckled with self-deprecating humor and witty innuendos.

 This book serves a right amount of humor with the use of expressions like “Blimey” at the end of an episode or calling her son prodigal throughout her novel.
 Not to mention the sketches on the books should be given due credits too.
 The only hitch I could find was that it is too short; I finished reading it in a couple of hours.

 I would recommend this book to anyone looking forward to reading a light-hearted novel on any weekend evening with a cup of tea.
 If you are still not sure of buying this book then visit amazon.com and have a glimpse of the content of the book (Look inside option).
 To be honest, Twinkle Khanna, former actress born into a superstar family and married to a superstar husband; Indians love to peek inside celebrity lives.